FACT ACT Compliance and

 If you are the subject of a consumer report prepared by Employment Screening Resources (ESR) and find incorrect or incomplete information, you have the right under federal law to dispute it.
 You may contact ESR by calling 888-999-4474 and asking to speak with a Dispute Resolution Specialist.
 For more information about disputing reports, visit:

-To access the Consumer Financial Protection Bureau (CFPB) document for outlining your rights with backgorund checks, visit:
+To access the Consumer Financial Protection Bureau (CFPB) document for outlining your rights with background checks, visit:

 FACT ACT Information and How to Obtain Your Annual Free Report

-The Fair And Accurate Credit Transaction Act (FACT Act) of 2003 that amended the Fair Credit Reporting Act (FCRA), provides the ability for consumers to obtain a free copy of his or her consumer file from certain consumer reporting agencies once during a 12 month period.
+The Fair and Accurate Credit Transaction Act (FACT Act) of 2003 that amended the Fair Credit Reporting Act (FCRA), provides the ability for consumers to obtain a free copy of their consumer file from certain consumer reporting agencies once during a 12 month period.
 If you have previously had a background report run on you by ESR, you may request a free annual file disclosure pursuant to the Free Annual File Disclosure Rule, 16 C.F.R.
 Part 610.
 The FACT Act is available here.

 Please note that Employment Screening Resources (ESR) will only have a report concerning you if you have applied for employment with an employer who performs pre-employment background checks, AND the check was performed by ESR.
 If you have not applied for employment with an employer that conducts pre-employment background reports, then you will not have a file with ESR.
 In addition, even if you have applied for employment, and a background report was done, ESR will not have any information on you unless ESR was the background firm that completed the report.
 Generally, a Consumer will be informed of the name and identity of the background firm that was utilized by an employer on the Consent and Disclosure forms that an applicant must sign prior to a background report being requested.